 Easy Pear Tart + Cinnamon Maple Glaze

-A simple pear tart with a delicious cinnamon maple glaze is easy to make and a perfect way to enjoy fresh pears when they are in season!
+A simple pear tart with an easy cinnamon maple glaze to enjoy whenever fresh pears are in season!

 I played around with this recipe a few times, starting with apples like Deb’s recipe, but decided to try pears, and it was fantastic.
 And for the glaze, I love the simplicity of using pure maple syrup with vanilla and cinnamon.
 Overall, this pear tart is not overly sweet, and the glaze adds just a hint of flavor.

-For the recipe, I’m using store-bought puff pastry, but please feel free to make your own.
-I haven’t attempted that yet, but I will definitely try later with another tart.
+For the recipe, I’m using a store-bought puff pastry, but please feel free to make your own.
+I haven’t attempted that yet but will try later with another tart, no doubt.
 I was happy to see that Pepperidge Farm carries a plant-based puff pastry.

 How To Make Easy Pear Tart